Global Real Estate Perspective November 2023

 Explore more about global capital markets

-The fluid economic climate continues to influence central banks, which are now expected to hold rates higher for longer to combat inflation.
-The rising costs of debt and volatility of indices are influencing lender sentiment and market dynamics globally, and shifts in lending costs have now firmly taken hold in most markets.
-However, liquidity in the debt markets remains relatively stable, and the availability of credit is solid.
-A breadth of lenders are deploying into multiple asset classes, although lender conviction is varied and strongest for logistics and living assets.
+The fluid economic climate continues to influence central banks, and consensus expectations are that rates will remain higher for longer to combat inflation.
+The rising costs of debt and volatility in indices are influencing lender sentiment and market dynamics globally, and shifts in lending costs have now firmly taken hold in most markets.
+However, debt markets are still liquid and the availability of credit is solid, albeit at an elevated cost of capital.
+Loan originations continue to be balanced and diversified across lender types, and alternative lenders are emerging and seeking to provide financing solutions throughout the capital stack.

 Please download the summary report.
 The full Global Real Estate Perspective report is available on request, please contact the team below to find out more.